Biju Patnaik Airport: Terminal 1

 Terminal 1, inaugurated in March 2013, is a modern and efficient domestic gateway, originally built in 2013 with capacity for ~4 million annual passengers to cater the full spectrum of domestic passenger traffic for the state.

-Terminal 1, a two-storied building with a total area of 18240 sqm constructed at an estimated cost of ₹ 1.45 billion by Lanco Infratech, consists of 4 aerobridges, 4 elevators, several escalators, 18 check-in counters, 3 arrival luggage conveyors, a spa, and multiple lounges.
+Terminal 1, a two-storied building with a total area of 18240 sqm constructed at an estimated cost of ₹ 1.45 billion by Lanco Infratech, consists of four aerobridges, four elevators, several escalators, 18 check-in counters, three arrival luggage conveyors, a spa, and multiple lounges.

-The terminal building is designed with green building standards, featuring rainwater harvesting, sewage treatment, and Odisha-inspired artwork and décor along internal walls, giving travelers cultural insight into the region.
+The terminal building is designed with green building standards, featuring rainwater harvesting, sewage treatment, and Odisha-inspired artwork and décor along internal walls, giving travellers cultural insight into the region.
 The new terminal also has food kiosks, gift shops, bookstores, art galleries and handloom/handicraft kiosks.

 Terminal 2

-Terminal 2 serves as the dedicated international terminal, playing a key role in the airport’s growing international connectivity and passenger capacity.
+Terminal 2 serves as the dedicated international terminal, playing a key role in the airport's growing international connectivity and passenger capacity.
 Originally constructed in the mid-1960s to cater to domestic operations, Terminal 2 was refurbished and repurposed after Bhubaneswar was granted international status in October 2013.
 Since then, it has handled international passenger traffic and become a crucial link between Odisha and major global destinations.

-The terminal being built over an area of 6264 sqm, consists of 6 check-in counters, 10 immigration counters, 4 customs counters, numerous amenities and multiple seating areas.
+The terminal being built over an area of 6264 sqm, consists of 6 check-in counters, 10 immigration counters, four customs counters, numerous amenities and multiple seating areas.

 A link building measuring 3360 sqm link building connects Terminal 1 (domestic) with Terminal 2 (international).
 This skybridge was inaugurated in February 2024, significantly improving the movement of passengers and offering a seamless transfer experience between domestic and international flights.
-Constructed at an approximate cost of 872 million, the terminal also reflects Odisha’s architectural identity with subtle design cues and improved passenger handling mechanisms.
+Constructed at an approximate cost of 872 million, the terminal also reflects Odisha's architectural identity with subtle design cues and improved passenger handling mechanisms.